1916–17 Georgia Bulldogs basketball team

-The 1916–17 Georgia Bulldogs basketball team represented the University of Georgia during the 1916–17 college men's basketball season.
-The team captain of the 1916–17 season was J.L.
-Morrison.
-The team claimed an SIAA championship.
+The 1916–17 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1916–17 NCAA men's basketball season.
+Led by W. A. Cunningham in his second and final season as head coach, the Bulldogs compiled an overall record of 8–1 with a mark of 4–0 in conference play.
+The team captain was J. L. Morrison.
+Georgia claimed an SIAA championship.